 20x16 Cooler/winter storage building made with 10’’ thick structurally insulated panels (SIP).
 We call this The SQUOT.
 The SQU stands for Squash, the O for Onions, and T for Tomatoes.
 This dry location is the where we store those particular crops after harvest as well as market packaging supplies.
 Three lean-tos are attached that serve as hand tool sheds and small tractor shelters.

 Shipping Container-turned Root Cellar and storage.
-Insulated with straw bales.

 Semi -trailer–turned Root Cellar with electric hook up, climate control, cement flooring with radiant floor tubing installed.

 72x300 (½ acre) three season Haygrove tunnel with extra structural reinforcements and underground irrigation connection to the pump house.
 This large space provides extra season extension and tomato blight control along with ample space for large scale ginger and sweet potato growing.

 20x48 Propagation house.
 Has two long benches with propane heaters and water hydrant.
 Roll up steel doors.